-2. When the panel opens, make sure you are in the General tab.
+- When the panel opens, make sure you are in the “General” tab.

-Under the “Show these items on the desktop” section, you will find the items that are visible on your Mac’s desktop.
-Uncheck all of them so that they are no longer a part of your desktop.
+- Under the “Show these items on the desktop” section, uncheck all of them so that they will no longer be a part of your desktop.

 If you want to make some files or folders disappear, there are several methods to hide files and folders on your Mac.
 This won’t encrypt the files, but it will make them invisible while browsing in Finder.

-2. Type in the following commands, but don’t press the Enter key just yet:
+- Type the following commands, but don’t press the Enter key just yet:

 Files or folder names that start with a period (“.”) are automatically hidden in Finder.
 You can use Terminal to add a period to the beginning of any file or folder’s name, hiding the file from casual view.

-mv command to “move” the file you want to hide from its current name to one starting with a period, like so:
+mvcommand to “move” the file you want to hide from its current name to one starting with a period:

 mv myfile .myfile